mlaass/togather/readme.md

 ========
 ` to gather = to bring together`

-Togather is an attempt to bring collaborative tile based level editor to the browser.
+Togather is a collaborative tile based level editor for the browser.